heldersepu/GMapCatcher/User_Guide.md

 # Settings #

-<a href='Hidden comment:
-I guess this is pretty much wrong information by now?

 All values in the tab Settings describe display properties when starting the programme.
 Therefore any change requires a restart of the programme in order to have effect.
-'></a>

 ## Main ##